Wonderfall/dockerfiles/boring-nginx/README.md

 #### How to use it?
 https://github.com/hardware/mailserver/wiki/Reverse-proxy-configuration

-You can use `ngxproxy` to generate a *vhost* through an easy process : `docker exec -ti nginx ngxproxy`

-`ngxpasswd` can generate htpasswd files : `docker exec -ti nginx ngxpasswd`
+You can use `ngxproxy` to generate a *vhost* through an easy process : `docker exec -ti nginx ngxproxy`. `ngxpasswd` can generate htpasswd files : `docker exec -ti nginx ngxpasswd`.
 Both utilites are interactive so you won't feel lost.

 Some configuration files located in `/etc/nginx/conf` are already provided, you can use them with the `include` directive.